 The little tombstone cookies are made with ground almonds, lemon and poppyseed for a yummy, citrus twist.
 These may take a few steps to assemble but they'd be a hit at any Halloween party or scary movie marathon.

 The ghosts for these little cupcakes are actually made with the 2-ingredient Marshmallow Fluff by Chocolate Covered Katie which is easy to make with just a can of chickpeas and some sweetener!
 Use it to top your favourite chocolate vegan cupcakes and then create the ghost's face using a few vegan chocolate chips!
 How adorable!

 Rolo was never my favourite candy growing up but homemade chocolate date balls on the other hand?
 Definitely a favourite of mine.
 I love date caramel and date caramel coated in vegan chocolate is even better.
 Add a plate of these 5-ingredient raw vegan Rolo knock-offs to your Halloween party and everyone will be asking for the recipe!
 Gluten-free too.

 This recipe for homemade Twix Bars is a game changer!
-When you take a bite, you won’t believe that this delicious bar is gluten-free, refined sugar-free, paleo, and vegan.
+When you take a bite, you won’t believe that this delicious bar is gluten-free and vegan.
 These 3-step bars are fairly straightforward to make and any effort required will be well worth it.
 Simply whip up the shortbread crust, followed by the caramel and finally the chocolate coating.
-They don't require any baking and are made with coconut flour, coconut oil, sweetener and almond butter.

 With just a handful of ingredients and minimal work, you'll be ready to enjoy these amazing Vegan Milky Way Bars from Minimalist Baker!
 All you need is dates, chocolate and a couple other basic ingredients.